SergiMoreno/BD-PizzaCapell/README.md

 # BD-PizzaCapell
-University project about building the adequate datebase for a fictional restaurant called PizzaCalled \
+University project about building the adequate datebase for a fictional restaurant called PizzaCapell
 ## Author
 Sergi Moreno Pérez \
 Mark: 8.75